Teqed/shattered-sky-net/content/srd/bonus-progression.md

 Characters have a number of Wealth Points (wp) according to their level determined by the table below.
+Once per day while making your daily preparations, you can reassign your Wealth Points to purchase any of the following abilities.

 | Level | Wealth Points |
 | ----- | ------------- |